-- (i) During the year ended 30 June 2022, the Group entered several agreements with Huizhan Technology (Hangzhou) Co., Ltd to modify the existing lease arrangements with additional space and increased rent.
-As a result, right-of-use assets of RMB36,003,000 was recorded for the lease modification and additions (Note 32). - (ii) The Group chose to record the rent concessions occurring as a direct consequence of the COVID-19 pandemic as lease modifications.
-The rent concessions represented reduced lease payments due on or before 30 June 2023 and there was no substantive change to other terms and conditions of the lease.
-Rent concessions totaling approximately RMB13,103,000 (during the year ended 30 June 2022: RMB5,943,000) have been accounted for as lease modification by decreasing the lease liabilities and making a corresponding adjustment to the right-of-use assets.
+During the year ended 30 June 2022, the Group entered several agreements with Huizhan Technology (Hangzhou) Co., Ltd to modify the existing lease arrangements with additional space and increased rent.
+As a result, right-of-use assets of RMB36,003,000 was recorded for the lease modification and additions (Note 32).